videlais/Unofficial-Ink-Cookbook/Chapter3/index.md

 First, click on the "Choose to Write More" choice.
 On the right-hand side, it will be shown and then the End of Story text will be shown.

-Whenever a story ends, the "End of Story" text is shown in the Inky Editor.
+**Note:** Whenever a story ends, the "End of Story" text is shown in the Inky Editor.
 This signals that there is no more content in the story.

 Click the "Restart" button in the Inky Editor.
 (It is the double-arrow, the rightmost icon above the Preview Pane area.)
 This will restart the story back before any choices were made.